mikeric/dm-riak-adapter/README.md

 ## Synopsis

 Require **dm-core** and **dm-riak-adapter**.
 Tell DataMapper to use the Riak adapter and set a namespace for your app.
-This namespace will prefix each bucket like `myapp:projects` `myapp:tasks`.
+This namespace will prefix each bucket like `todo:projects` `todo:tasks`.
 Skip setting a namespace and the buckets will have no prefix.

       require 'dm-core'
       require 'dm-riak-adapter'

-      DataMapper.setup :default, :adapter => 'riak', :namespace => 'myapp'
+      DataMapper.setup :default, :adapter => 'riak', :namespace => 'todo'

 Continue defining your models and properties as you normally would.
 Set a property as type `Key` to use Riak's server-assigned UUIDs.